SCDNR Frequently Asked Questions

 Q: Is my child who is under age 16 required to have tags to hunt deer, turkey or bear?

 A: YES, anyone who hunts for turkey, deer or bear must have a set of tags no matter their age, except on designated youth days.
-Tags are available at each of the five regional SCDNR offices.
-See Directory South Carolina DNR for office locations, online or through the mobile app.
+Tags are available at each of the six regional SCDNR offices.
+See Directory of South Carolina DNR for office locations, online or through the mobile app.

 Q: Can I camp on WMA properties?